softwareconstruction240/softwareconstruction/chess/6-gameplay/run-configurations.md

 1. Go to the top of the window in Intelli-J and click on the current configuration.
 Then, click on "Edit Configurations..." and a new window should open up.
 ![Compound Configuration 1](Compound1.png)
 2. Click on the + sign on the top left of the new window, then click on "Compound".
 3. Add the appropriate applications for the compound configuration.
 This is done by clicking on the Application tab in the window.
-If you do not see the configurations for both the client and the server then you will want to add an application configuration for the one that's missing.
-Name it appropriately and add the correct module and it's appropriate main class.
+If you do not see the configurations for both the client and the server then rerun both the server and the client main.
+Name the configurations appropriately.
 If done correctly, it will look like this:
 ![Compound Configuration 2](Compound2.png)
-4. Now go back to the compound configuration and add the application configurations by clicking the + sign underneath the compound configuration's name and add the server and the client configuration.
-(One thing to note, the compound configuration will open the applications alphabetically, if you want to open the server before the client you can add a number at the start of the name in the order that you want) If you have done everything correctly, it should look like this:
+4. Go back to the compound configuration and add the application configurations by clicking the + sign underneath the compound configuration's name.
+5. Add the server and the client configuration.
+If done correctly, it will look like this:
 ![Compound Configuration 3](Compound3.png)
-5. If you want to run two or more clients, you'll simply have to create more application configurations that are the same as the first client configuration for each additional client you want to run.
+6. If you want to run two or more clients, you'll simply have to create more application configurations that are the same as the first client configuration for each additional client you want to run.
+> [!IMPORTANT]
+> The compound configuration will open the applications alphabetically, if you want to open the server before the client you can add a number at the start of the name in the order that you want.